hshin-git/GyroM5/README-en.md

 - Derivative Gain: Kd = KD/50.0 <br> Larger Kd becomes, more quickly error decreases but may vibrate.

 Initial parameters are recommended to set the integer gains "KG=50, KP=60, KI=30, KD=10".
-Special parameters "KG=KI=KD=0 and KP=50" are as same as the setting "pass throw: u=r".
+Special integer gains "KG=KI=KD=0 and KP=50" are as same as the setting "pass throw: u=r".
 The plus/minus sign of KG is used for normal/reverse operation in steering servo.

 ### Realtime
-GyroM5 is approximately realtime control system, and its control frequency (cycle) is 50Hz (20ms).
+GyroM5 is an approximately realtime control system, and its control frequency (cycle) is 50Hz (20ms).

 - GyroM5 inputs CH1 in every 20ms cycle, and outputs CH1 within 20ms, but inputs CH3 at 500ms intervals.
 - Since function pluseIn(...) blocks to read PWM, sequential reading both CH1 and CH3 takes over 20ms.